nicoborn/fhnw-app/README.md

 ### Scenario

-An expense tracker allows companies and organizations to keep an overview of their finances.
-Since receipts are easy to lose, this tracker app stores these important documents and hence provides a better overview of their expenses.
+An expense tracker allows companies, organizations and individuals to keep an overview of their finances.
+Since receipts are easy to lose and a transaction history can easily get lost, this tracker app provides an overview of expenses and investments.

 ### User Stories
 1. As an online-shop owner, I want to have a Web app where I can track my expenses on my computer.
-2. As an online-shop owner, I want to navigate through my and gain an overview of my finances.
+2. As an online-shop owner, I want to navigate through my expenses and gain an overview of my finances.
 3. As an online-shop owner, I want to analyze my expenses by creating lists in a database and select specific expenses.
 4. As an online-shop owner, I want to edit and create lists in order to keep my finances up to date and retain an overview.
 5. As an online-shop owner, I want to create an account to access the Web app.
 6. As an online-shop owner, I want to log-in to the Web app to gain authorized access.
 7. As an online-shop owner, I want to edit my profile so that my profile is up to date, and the data remains securely stored.
+8. As an online-shop owner, I want to keep track of my cryptocurrency investments.

 ### Use Case
 <img width="254" alt="image" src="https://user-images.githubusercontent.com/82437415/148421199-2feb4df0-920b-44aa-af2b-b19df82b785b.png">

 - UC-1 [Login to expense tracker]: Agents can log-in after authorizing themselves with a viable username and password.
 - UC-2 [Register User]: New users have the option to register themselves with new account details to access the Web app.
-- UC-3 [View/Edit expenses]: Agents can create, read, update and delete expenses.
+- UC-3 [View/Edit expenses]: Agents can create, read, update and delete expenses and investments.
-- UC-4 [Show expense list]: Agents can get an overview of their expenses as a list.
-The expense list is being created in a database.
+- UC-4 [Show expense list]: Agents can get an overview of their expenses and investments as a list.
+The list of expenses is created in a database.

 ## Design